 If you only have a few items to sell or are just ‘dipping your toe’ into the world of e-commerce, you likely don’t want to spend a lot of money to set up an online store.
 In this case, a free online store might be a great option.

 If you plan to sell a plethora of items, then you’ll want an e-commerce platform that can not only handle a great amount of inventory but can also handle what could potentially be a great deal of traffic.

 If you fall someplace in between, then you might want a platform that will allow you to start small.
 Look for a platform with either free or low-cost options, as well as options to upgrade as you grow.

 So, do your research and find the e-commerce platform that works for you.
 Shopify and WooCommerce for WordPress are both great storefront platforms.
 Both have various store levels and fees, depending on your setup needs.
 Personally, I don’t need things to be overly complicated.
 And I want to get the most out of my budget.
-So, I’m using Constant Contact’s free website builder.
+So, I’m using Constant Contact’s website builder.

 Setting up an online store